Ascent Classical Academy of Douglas County is a public charter school that opened in Fall 2018.

-- Highly engaging, direct, teacher led instruction with increased use of Socratic techniques as students progress through the school;
+- Highly engaging, direct, teacher-led instruction with increased use of Socratic techniques as students progress through the school;

-After involved parents, it’s known that highly effective teachers, using an excellent, proven curriculum in the classroom, have the greatest impact on student success.
+After involving parents, it’s known that highly effective teachers, using an excellent, proven curriculum in the classroom, have the greatest impact on student success.
 Ascent Classical Academy seeks staff with expertise in their content area and the best teachers for each position may or may not be licensed teachers.

 One of the automatic waivers granted charter schools by the Colorado Department of Education (CDE) is a waiver from teacher licensure requirements (Colorado Revised Statutes 22-63-201), which most, if not all, charter schools in Colorado have.
 View a complete report of all waivers granted to charter schools throughout Colorado.

 Rather than having licensed teachers, the state of Colorado allows charter schools to hire “highly-qualified” teachers.
 To earn this designation a teacher must have a college degree or other demonstrated expertise in a content area that person will be teaching.
 At the 6th grade level and below, a teacher may take a placement test.
 Details on the “highly-qualified” qualification is found on the CDE website.

 This waiver allows Ascent Classical to hire a teacher with a master’s degree in Chemistry to teach science, or a retired college English literature professor to teach high school English.
 Liberty Common School in Ft Collins, the school that set the all-time ACT record in Colorado, does not have a single “licensed” teacher.